How do you use the word proprio in Italian? What does it mean? How do you pronounce it?

 Paola eats his own ice cream.

-If the subject doesn’t match with the possessive pronoun, you can’t use proprio.
-Also, remember that an article precedes possessive adjectives in Italian!
+If the subject doesn’t match the possessive pronoun, you can’t use proprio.
+Also, remember that in Italian there is an article before possessive adjectives!

 Ogni studente ha le proprie scarpe.

 Tra non molto ognuno avrà il proprio computer.

 Everyone will have his own computer before long.